Course Outline

 Audience

-• Developers who aim to learn how to use CUDA for programming NVIDIA GPUs and leverage their parallel capabilities
+• Developers who wish to learn how to use CUDA to program NVIDIA GPUs for government and exploit their parallelism

-• Developers seeking to write high-performance, scalable code that can execute on various CUDA devices
+• Developers who aim to write high-performance, scalable code that can run on various CUDA devices

 28 Hours